Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 - South Florida has covered the spread on two occasions this year.

-- The Bulls have covered the spread twice this year when underdogs by 8.5 points or more (in four chances).
+- The Bulls have been underdogs by 8.5 points or more four times this year and have covered the spread twice.

-- South Florida's games this year have eclipsed the over/under three times in five opportunities (60%).

 - The Bulls have turned the ball over seven times, two fewer times than the Golden Hurricane have forced turnovers (9).